jscproductions/DevOps-Assessment-Project/README.md

 <img src="https://github.com/jscproductions/FinalProject/blob/main/Screenshots/dockerhub.png" width="800" height="500">

-## Kubernetes Cluster Creation
+## Kubernetes Cluster Creation using kubeadm
 - Three EC2 instances were created; one for the KMaster and the other two for KWorker.
 - We followed the official documentation of Kubernetes to install Kubeadm, Kubectl, Kubelet and other necessary dependencies such as runc, Calico Network plugin etc.
 - containerd was used as the container runtime.
 - Created seperate security groups for the Master and the Worker which allowed the necessary ports that had to be enabled for Nodeport Services, Kubelet API, Kubernetes API server etc.
 - Worker nodes were joined by using the join command received when running the kubeadm init command in the KMaster.
-- We also implemented the cluster using EKS and created a load balancer.

 <img src="https://github.com/jscproductions/FinalProject/blob/main/Screenshots/cluster.jpeg" width="800" height="500">